FosterCommerce/variant-manager/docs/getting-started/configuration.md

 ####  `attributePrefix`

 The prefix to use to determine which columns correspond to variant attributes when importing/exporting product variants.

+#### `activityLogRetention`

+The duration for which activity logs should be retained.
+Accepts values like '1 week', '30 days', etc. Set to `null` or `false` to retain logs indefinitely.

+When enabled, activity logs outside the retention period are automatically removed during GC.

+Activity logs can also be removed using the `variant-manager/activities/clear` command.
+Pass `all` to the command to remove all activity logs.

 ### `variantFieldMap`